Kmer-File-Format/kff-rust-api/Readme.md

 ### Read header and encoding

 When you open a file to read it, the header (including the encoding) is automatically read.
-It is accessible via the file property *encoding*.
+It is accessible via the file property *header*.
+You can access the encoding through the *encoding* header.

 ```rust
 let header = file.header();